romazu/arxivql/README.md

 Working with arXiv data involves several recurring challenges: building syntactically correct search queries, navigating the category taxonomy with its legacy and modern schemes, and parsing article identifiers that come in multiple formats.
-**arxivql** brings these arXiv-specific structures into Python as first-class objects.
+The **arxivql** library brings these arXiv-specific structures into Python as first-class objects.

 **Queries** — Build valid arXiv search strings from Python objects using a simple DSL, without memorizing field prefixes or logical operators.